kn8Fury/bike-sharing-linear-regression/Readme.md

 - instant: record index
 - dteday : date
-- season : season (1:spring, 2:summer, 3:fall, 4:winter)
+- season : season (1:winter, 2:spring, 3:summer, 4:fall)
 - yr : year (0: 2018, 1:2019)
 - mnth : month ( 1 to 12)
 - holiday : weather day is a holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
 - weekday : day of the week
-- workingday : if day is neither weekend nor holiday is 1, otherwise is 0.
+- workingday : if day is either weekend or a holiday, this is 0, otherwise this is 1.
 + weathersit :
 	- 1: Clear, Few clouds, Partly cloudy, Partly cloudy
 	- 2: Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist